 - You conveyed the threats in writing, verbally, or through an electronic device

 Unlike the crime of stalking, this crime does not focus on an accused following or harassing a person.
 Instead, it focuses primarily on the kind of threat made.

 Making criminal threats is a wobbler offense.
 If you’re guilty of a misdemeanor, you will be subject to a year in jail and up to $1,000 in fines.
 And if you are guilty of a felony, you’ll face a maximum of three years in prison and up to $10,000 in fines.
 A felony ‘criminal threats’ conviction is also a strike per the California Three Strikes law.

 PC 653m - Annoying Phone Calls

 Violating PC 653m is a misdemeanor offense.
 A conviction carries a maximum of six months in jail, up to $1000 in fines, or both.
-Sometimes, the defendant convicted of PC 653m violation may be sentenced to informal probation or granted a suspended sentence.
-If this is the case, the judge may direct that the accused participate in counseling as a probation condition.
+Sometimes, the defendant convicted of a PC 653m violation may be sentenced to informal probation or granted a suspended sentence.
+If this is the case, the judge may direct the accused to participate in counseling as a condition of probation.

 PC 207 - Kidnapping

 PC 207 is the California law against kidnapping.
 Kidnapping means moving a victim a significant distance using fear or force.
 Unlike stalking, kidnapping necessitates that you physically handle the supposed victim and move them.

 Kidnapping is prosecuted as a felony.
 A conviction is punishable by up to $10,000 in fines and 3, 5, or 8 years in prison.
 You would face harsher consequences if there were aggravating factors in your case.

 PC 288.2(a)(1)- Sending or Showing Harmful Matter to Seduce a Minor